rbontekoe/BAWJ/docs/src/chapter14.md

 !!! warning "UNDER DEVELOPMENT"

+In a separated chapter you will learn how to implement Genie.jl as a framework for web application.

 ### Contents

 ```@contents
 Pages = ["chapter14.md"]
 ```

-In lesson 9, Creating SSH enabled Containers, we created two containers: `test_sshd` and `test_sshd2`.
+In lesson 13, Creating SSH enabled Containers, we created two containers: `test_sshd` and `test_sshd2`.
 In this chapter, we learn how to run a function in a remote container `test_sshd2`.
-Before we use the model we created in earlier lessons, you will test the containers with the package `RbO.jl`.

 ##### Activity 14.1: Start the Containers